remlapmot/mrrobust/README.md

 If this fails with an error mentioning that you have multiple citations/instances of the package installed simply issue `adoupdate mrrobust` which should leave you with just one instance of the package, which you can then uninstall.

 ### Installation for Stata version 12 and earlier versions
 The `net install` syntax for installing `mrrobust` does not work under Stata version 12 (and earlier versions) because this webpage has an address starting with https rather than http.
-Therefore you need to do a manual installation.
+In such cases you need to do a manual installation.

 To download and install mrrobust manually:
 * click the green "Clone or download" button at the top of the GitHub repository [here](https://github.com/remlapmot/mrrobust) and download as a zip archive.